markjprice/cs8dotnetcore3/dotnet5.md

 ## Chapter 17 - Building Websites Using a Content Management System
 Also read [Upgrading to Piranha CMS 8.1 or later](piranha-cms.md)

-For the `NorthwindCms` project, the referenced NuGet packages should use the latest or preview versions, as shown in the following markup:
+For the `NorthwindCms` project, the referenced NuGet packages should use the latest versions, as shown in the following markup:
 ```
 <Project Sdk="Microsoft.NET.Sdk.Web">
   <PropertyGroup>